paytm-temp/deepseek-using-vllm-on-eks/README.md

 ### Deploy  DeepSeek Model

 In this step, we will deploy the **DeepSeek-R1-Distill-Llama-8B** model using vLLM on Amazon EKS.
 We will walk through deploying the model with the option to enable GPU-based, Neuron-based (Inferentia and Trainium), or both, by configuring the parameters accordingly.

-Although you can configure these parameters directly when running `terraform apply` for the first time, we'll break it down into two steps here to provide a clearer understanding of the configuration process.

-#### Configuring Node Pools:
+#### Configuring Node Pools
 The `enable_auto_mode_node_pool` parameter can be set to `true` to automatically create node pools when using EKS AutoMode.
 This configuration is defined in the [nodepool_automode.tf](./nodepool_automode.tf) file.
 If you're using EKS AutoMode, this will ensure that the appropriate node pools are provisioned.

-#### Customizing Helm Chart Values:
+#### Customizing Helm Chart Values
 To customize the values used to host your model using vLLM, check the [helm.tf](./helm.tf) file.
 This file defines the model to be deployed (**deepseek-ai/DeepSeek-R1-Distill-Llama-8B**) and allows you to pass additional parameters to vLLM.
 You can modify this file to change resource configurations, node selectors, or tolerations as needed.